phac-nml/mikrokondo/docs/usage/configuration.md

         max_checkm_contamination = 3.0 // The maximum level of allowed contamination allowed by CheckM
         min_average_coverage = 30 // The minimum average coverage allowed
         min_wgmlst_loci: The minimum number of wgMLST loci required per a sample
+        min_illumina_read_length: The lowest mean illumina read length you can tolerated for your data
+        max_illumina_read_length: The highest mean illumina read length you can tolerate for your sample

         // If you wish to make use of IDField and IDTool you will need to set both values IDField = null // null|JSON path to relevant file results if null the mash or kraken2 results will be used